cosmos/ibc/spec/core/v2/ics-004-channel-and-packet-semantics/README.md

         // Executes Application logic ∀ Payload
         payload=packet.data[0]
         cbs = router.callbacks[payload.sourcePort]
-        success= cbs.OnAcknowledgePacket(packet.channelSourceId,payload,acknowledgement, relayer) // Note that payload includes the version.
+        success= cbs.OnAcknowledgePacket(packet.channelSourceId,payload,packet.sequence,acknowledgement, relayer) // Note that payload includes the version.
 The application is required to inspect the version to route the data to the proper callback abortUnless(success)
     }